-Temperature measurement is possible with the ADM1062.
-The device contains one internal temperature sensor and a differential input for a remote thermal diode.
-Both are measured by the 12-bit ADC.
+Temperature measurement is possible with the ADM1063.
+The device contains one internal temperature sensor and two pairs of differential inputs for remote thermal diodes.
+These are measured by the 12-bit ADC.

 The logical core of the device is a sequencing engine.
-This state-machine-based construction provides up to 63 different states.
-This design enables very flexible sequencing of the outputs, based on the condition of the inputs.
+This statemachine-based construction provides up to 63 different states.
+This design enables very flexible sequencing of the outputs based on the condition of the inputs.

-The ADM1062 is controlled via configuration data that can be programmed into an EEPROM.
+The device is controlled via configuration data that can be programmed into an EEPROM.
 The entire configuration can be programmed using an intuitive GUI-based software package provided by Analog Devices, Inc.